 After taking the required courses, but generally before taking electives, a student in good academic standing is ready to move toward beginning the thesis.
+Please check in with Erica Mann and Elaine Yuan first.
 As early as the first year for M.A. students, students begin to identify a research area and select a faculty advisor.
 Decide what general area to pursue and have exploratory conversations with the professor or professors who do research in that area.
 They will give advice on further courses (if any) needed to prepare for research in that area.
-M.A. students submit the DECLARATION FORM to select the Thesis Option (or Non-Thesis Option) in the Fall Semester of their second year of coursework, listing the planned area of research, with the agreement of an advisor and approval of the DGS, and department head.
+M.A. students submit the COMM Departmental DECLARATION FORM to select the Thesis Option (or Non-Thesis Option) in the Fall Semester of their second year of coursework, listing the planned area of research, with the agreement of an advisor and approval of the DGS, and department head.
+Submit this form back to Erica Mann.

 The main element of the thesis is sustained research under faculty guidance, involving a series of steps in which experts in the area of study guide the project through preparation and the examination process.
 Thesis examinations in the Department of Communication are not adversarial but mentoring in character.
 The official process begins at the end of coursework.